KennethTM/macro_inv_id/README.md

 ### About

-This project is the result of a collaboration between Kenneth Thorø Martinsen (University of Copenhagen, Copenhagen, Denmark) and Søren Thromsholdt Christensen (Copenhagen Business Academy, Hillerød, Denmark).
+This project is the result of a collaboration between Kenneth Thorø Martinsen (University of Copenhagen, Copenhagen, Denmark) and Søren Thromsholdt Christensen (Cphbusiness, Hillerød, Denmark).